 In an earlier post, we discussed how crown procedures aren’t happening as much.
 Are Americans trending toward having healthier teeth?
 Probably not, especially with sugar consumption on the rise.
 The DentistryIQ.com article we referenced in the previous post posited that dentists may need to work on their case presentation skills; patients probably still have a need for crowns, but dentists may not be looking at preventative scenarios for patients who aren’t experiencing tooth pain (yet).
-With that in mind, we wanted to take a deep dive into crown procedures, and cover the uses and the types, as well as other pertinent information.
+With that in mind, we wanted to take a deep dive into dental crown procedures, and cover the uses and the types, as well as other pertinent information.

 Dental Crowns and Their Possible Uses